arjun-krishna1/school-database/DESIGN.md

       - takes the course id to be registered in
       - Adds student to course if they are enrolled in less than 6 courses

-- Professor -> Inherits from People
+- Professor
   - Parameters:
+    - person
+      - Person object
     - salary
   - Methods
     - get_total_compensation():